ziadasem/Customize-Linux-Image/all about toolchains/Toolchain/README.md

 # Toolchains
-in this chapter, an explanation of toolchains will be introduced in addition to working examples to generate a toolchain for `Qemu` and `BeagleBone Black`.
+in this chapter, an explanation of toolchains will be introduced in addition to working examples to generate a toolchain for `Qemu` (an emulator) and `BeagleBone Black`.

 **Why is toolchain important for an Embedded Linux project**